MicrosoftDocs/bot-docs/articles/nodejs/prompts.md

 ms.reviewer:
 ROBOTS: Index, Follow
 ---
-# Manage conversation flow
+# Manage multiple prompts

 A common pattern is for a bot to ask the user a sequence of questions before performing some action.
 The SDK provides a set of built-in prompts to simplify collecting input from a user.
 You can then use a feature called a *waterfall* to define the sequence in which to prompt the user.

-## Prompts
+## Prompt results

-These built-in prompts are implemented as a dialog so they’ll return the users response through a call to [session.endDialogWithresult()][EndDialogWithResult].
-Any type of dialog message handler can receive the result of a prompt but waterfalls tend to be the simplest way to handle a prompt result.
+Since built-in prompts are implemented as a dialog, they’ll return the user's response through a call to [session.endDialogWithresult()][EndDialogWithResult].
+Any type of dialog message handler can receive the result of a prompt, but waterfalls tend to be the simplest way to handle a prompt result.

-Prompts return to the caller an [IPromptResult][IPromptResult].
+Prompts return an [IPromptResult][IPromptResult] to the caller.
 The user's response will be contained in the [results.response][Result_Response] field and may be null.
-There are multiple reasons for the response to be null.
-The built-in prompts allow the user to cancel an action by saying something like ‘cancel’ or ‘nevermind’ which results in a null response.
-Or the user may fail to enter a properly formatted response which can also result in a null response.
-The exact reason can be determined by examining the [ResumeReason][ResumeReason] returned in [result.resumed][Result_Resumed].
+The exact reason can be determined by examining the [ResumeReason][ResumeReason] returned in [result.resumed][Result_Resumed], but the most common reasons for a null response are:
+* The user cancelled an action by saying something like ‘cancel’ or ‘nevermind’
+* The user failed to enter a properly formatted response

+## Prompt types

 | Prompt type | Description | User response type |
 |------|------|------|